vanguardbackup/feedback-api/README.md

 ## Contact

-For any queries or support, please contact us at support@vanguardbackup.com.
+For any queries or support, please contact us at support@vanguardbackup.com or open an issue.